Manitar/Tucan_MVP/README.md

 numberedFields -> All fields that are supposed to be numbers

-handleCalculatePlayerRating -> Handler that calculates player score
+handleCalculatePlayerRating -> Handler that calculates player rating of a certain game (not including the 10 points for the team win)

 handleIncrementTeamScore -> Handler that returns how much the team score increments by according to the player score
 ```

 **EXAMPLE OF GAME ADDED**